Zagros Mountains forest steppe: Flora

 of steppe shrubs and grasses.
 Oaks, particularly Persian oak (Quercus brantii), are the characteristic trees, covering over 50% of the Zagros mountains in Iran.
 Pistachio (Pistacia spp.) forms groves, and grows in association with oaks.
 Vegetation varies with altitude and exposure to prevailing winds.
 In the northern part of the ecoregion, shrub steppe of Astragalus spp. and Salvia spp. with scattered trees occurs above 400m to 500m elevation.
 Forests and forest remnants of Quercus brantii and/or Q. boissieri occur from 700 to 800 meters elevation to about 1,700 m.
 The treeline is at 1,900 to 2,000 meters elevation, with sub-alpine vegetation above it.

-Commonly associated with three main Quercus species (Quercus brantii, Quercus infectoria and Quercus libani) are Acer monspessulanum, Pistacia atlantica var. kurdica, Pistacia khinjuk, Rhus coriaria, Crataegus azarolus (also occasionally Crataegus monogyna and Crataegus meyeri), Pyrus syriaca, Juniperus oxycedrus (particularly at the medium lower levels in the north-west parts of the forest zone), Lonicera nummulariifolia, Cotoneaster nummularius, Prunus argentea, Prunus arabica, Prunus microcarpa, Prunus mahaleb, Celtis tournefortii, Anagyris foetida (particularly in the lower parts of the forest), Rhamnus kurdica and Paliurus spina-christi.
-The arborescent species commonly found alongside mountain streams in the forest zone are Salix acmophylla, Salix alba, Platanus orientalis, Fraxinus angustifolia spp. syriaca, Populus euphratica, Ficus carica and Juglans regia.
-Among shrubs Vitis vinifera, Rubus sanctus, Cionura erecta, Rosa canina, Nerium oleander and Vitex agnus-castus are abundant.
+Commonly associated with three main Quercus species (Quercus brantii, Quercus infectoria, and Quercus libani) are Acer monspessulanum, Pistacia atlantica var. kurdica, Pistacia khinjuk, Rhus coriaria, Crataegus azarolus (also occasionally Crataegus monogyna and Crataegus meyeri), Pyrus syriaca, Juniperus deltoides (particularly at the medium lower levels in the north-west parts of the range), Juniperus polycarpos (mostly in the south-east parts of the range), Lonicera nummulariifolia, Cotoneaster nummularius, Prunus argentea, Prunus arabica, Prunus microcarpa, Prunus mahaleb, Celtis tournefortii, Anagyris foetida (particularly in the lower parts of the forest), Rhamnus kurdica, and Paliurus spina-christi.
+The arborescent species commonly found alongside mountain streams in the forest zone are Salix acmophylla, Salix alba, Platanus orientalis, Fraxinus angustifolia subsp. syriaca, Populus euphratica, Ficus carica, and Juglans regia.
+Among shrubs Vitis vinifera, Rubus sanctus, Cionura erecta, Rosa canina, Nerium oleander, and Vitex agnus-castus are abundant.

 At the southern end of the range, the trees are sparser and more open, and the steppe vegetation is more prominent.
 Steppe extends up to 1400 meters elevation, and open woodlands of Quercus brantii, hawthorn (Crataegus), almond (Prunus amygdalus), nettle tree (Celtis spp.) and pear (Pyrus syriaca and Pyrus glabra) continue up to 2,400 meters.

 Although degraded from overgrazing and deforestation, the Zagros is home to a rich and complex flora.
 Remnants of the originally widespread oak-dominated woodland can still be found, as can park-like pistachio-almond steppelands.
 The wild ancestors of many important food plants, including wheat, barley, lentil, almond, walnut, pistachio, apricot, plum, pomegranate, and grape, grow throughout the mountains.

-Endemic plants of the mountain range include Allium iranicum, Astragalus crenophila, Bellevalia kurdistanica, Cousinia carduchorum, Cousinia odontolepis, Echinops rectangularis, Erysimum boissieri, Iris barnumiae, Ornithogalum iraqense, Scrophularia atroglandulosa, Scorzonera kurdistanica, Tragopogon rechingeri, and Tulipa kurdica.
+Endemic plants of the mountain range include Allium iranicum, Astragalus crenophila, Bellevalia kurdistanica, Cousinia carduchorum, Cousinia odontolepis, Echinops rectangularis, Erysimum boissieri, Iris barnumiae, Ornithogalum iraqense, Quercus magnosquamata, Quercus ophiosquamata, Quercus saei, Scrophularia atroglandulosa, Scorzonera kurdistanica, Tragopogon rechingeri, and Tulipa kurdica.